 Took down the ailing tomatoes, and salvaged all the green tomatoes I could for frying and pickling.
 Then I came across this intriguing recipe… quite possibly the most amazing way to enjoy green tomatoes I’ve found to date!
-We had just the right amount of green tomatoes left, but I can’t remember how many that ones, and they varied in size anyhow.
+We had just the right amount of green tomatoes left, but I can’t remember how many that was, and they varied in size anyhow.
 I’ve done my best to estimate.

 Our homemade pie crust did not hold up well to pre-baking, dissolving into a puddle of butter at the bottom, but thankfully I had some extra dough I was able to use to patch the holes before I added the filling, and it still turned out just fine in the end.